Selecting Data to Retrieve

 Specifying the input file configuration with the use of check marks on the files in the files list of the New Session dialog, to select specific data from chosen files only.

 Adding a Time Filter that selects data according to the window of time you specify in the New Session dialog.

 Choosing a Parsing Level that returns a set of messages that are constrained by the upper stack level to which Message Analyzer parses.
 This simultaneously creates a unique analysis perspective and focused message set, while improving performance by removing all messages above the specified Parsing Level.

 Enabling the Truncated Parsing mode, which enforces a limited parsing set to deal with data files that contain truncated messages, for example, a .cap file.
 This also improves performance and creates a unique analysis perspective by returning headers only for message types that are limited to a pared-down parser set, as described in Detecting and Supporting Message Truncation.

 You might consider limiting data that you collect in a Data Retrieval Session by using a combination of a Session Filter and a Time Filter.
 For example, you could use a Session Filter to retrieve messages that transited a specified TCP port only and a Time Filter to limit the returned data to a particular window of time in which you suspect an issue is occurring with traffic on the specified port.
 The advantage of using a Time Filter with large data sets, such as you often have with log files, is that you can focus on specific subsets of data in order to reduce data loading time and to obtain better performance.

-To learn about how to select data from a Data Retrieval Session with a Time Filter, see Applying a Time Filter to a Data Retrieval Session.
+To learn more about how to select data from a Data Retrieval Session with a Time Filter, see Applying an Input Time Filter to a Data Retrieval Session.